Museum Ticketing App

 • Project Goal

-Design a mobile app that will let users easily find and book museum tickets for the Hershey Story Museum which will affect potential visitors by giving them confidence and saving them time.
+Design a mobile app that will let users easily find and book museum tickets for the Hershey Story Museum which will give visitors confidence, save them time, and generate revenue for the museum.

 • Research Goals